 - One of the simplest tasks that homeowners can do is keep an eye on the thermostat.

 - Make sure it is set to Heat and not Cool, and that the temperature setting is greater than the current indoor temperature.

 - If you can’t remember the last time you changed your thermostat’s battery, now is the best time to do that.

 - When first switching over to your heat setting, turn your thermostat up a few extra degrees to make sure that it is operating as it should be and heating your home’s air.

 There’s a common misconception that you can boost your savings by shutting the vents (supply registers) in rooms that aren’t being utilized.
 Resist the urge to close them all, as doing so can actually increase the pressure in your furnace, making it work harder to heat your home.
-This can result in failed blower motors, mold or mildew in your ductwork, damage to the compressor, a cracked heat exchanger, and other problems.
-What Does a Furnace Tune-Up Include?
+This can result in failed blower motors, mold or mildew in your ductwork, damage to the compressor, a ruptured heat exchanger, and other problems.

 4. Is the Furnace Getting Electricity?

 - Full inspection.
 The service should include a full visual and point review to check all the working parts of your furnace and duct system.
 An experienced service technician should be able to identify any concerns or signs of excessive wear during this review.

 - Lubrication.
 Mechanical equipment needs lubrication to reduce friction between the operating parts.
 Your equipment tune-up should include a complete lubrication.

 - Pilot and gas pressure evaluation.
 As part of your tune-up, corrections may be made to the pilot and gas pressure when needed to return these elements to manufacturer specifications.